mozilla/gcp-ingestion/docs/ingestion-beam/amplitude-job.md

 There are a few required components to get a job running:

-- A PubSub subscription on a republished topic
+- Upload a `.ndjson` file with example payload data to a GCS bucket
-- A BigQuery table with the `payload_bytes_error` schema used for error output
+- A event allowed list stored in GCS
-- A URL allowed list stored in GCS
+- Optionally, if reporting is enabled, a file with the Amplitude API key uploaded to GCS
-- The Beam pipeline running on Dataflow, reading from the PubSub subscription, and writing to the BigQuery table
+- The Beam pipeline running on Dataflow, reading from the input, and sending data to Amplitude

 Example script to start the Dataflow job from the ingestion-beam directory: